4d/docs/docs/FormEditor/macros.md

 The `onInvoke` function is automatically executed each time the macro is called.

-When the function is called, it receives all the elements of the form with their current values in the `$editor` parameter.
+When the function is called, it receives in the `$editor` parameter a copy of all the elements of the form with their current values.
 You can then execute any operation on these properties.

 Once operations are completed, if the macro results in modifying, adding, or removing objects, you can pass the resulting edited properties in `$result`.
-The macro processor will parse the returned properties and apply operations.
-Obviously, the less properties you return, the faster parsing will be.
+The macro processor will parse the returned properties and apply necessary operations in the form.
+Obviously, the less properties you return, the less time processing will require.

-All objects passed to macros through the `$result` parameter are copies.
-Modifications made by macros are saved in memory only.

 Here are the properties of the `$editor` object: